number A B C D E F G H

 Compare with PLMN.

-bullet Public IP Address
+collapse/expand Public IP Address

 • A range of IP addresses that can be assigned to any node in a network for internal network connection as well as Internet connection.